Understanding Churn in Global SaaS and How to Reduce It

-Likewise, customer expectations differ from country to country.
-For instance, customer expectations of customer support and customer experience differ a lot between Japan and the US.
-In the Asian market, customer service is usually offered in person rather than through electronic means, so customers tend to avoid using software that requires them to contact customer support via email or live chat.
+Likewise, expectations of customer support and customer experience differ a lot between cultures.
+Take the case of Japan and the US: In the Asian market, customer service is usually offered in person rather than through electronic means, so customers tend to avoid using software that requires them to contact customer support via email or live chat.

 Just like customer churn rates differ from one market to another, so do customer satisfaction levels and the reasons for it.

 In Japan, for instance, customer satisfaction is largely drawn from customer support and customer experience.
 The Japanese customer tends to be more concerned about customer service as a whole rather than just the software or product itself.
 That means customer churn in Japan is often caused by problems with customer support, not the product itself.

 It’s also worth conducting local-language customer interviews in each market you operate in, to determine customer feedback on your product or service.
 Gauging customer satisfaction from a combination of data sources will give you clarity on customer satisfaction drivers and help uncover problems before they become serious enough to cause customer churn.
 Then, your product development, marketing, and customer service teams can design market-appropriate customer retention strategies.